-Note 2: these Directions do not restrict persons attending work premises other than office-based work premises in the State of Victoria and do not restrict persons in Victoria from travelling to another State or Territory to attend work.
+Note 2: these Directions do not restrict persons in Victoria from travelling to another State or Territory to attend work.
 Persons travelling to another State or Territory to attend work must comply with the requirements under that State or Territory's laws and with the requirements of the Victorian Border Crossing Permit Directions.